Kalebu/Nida/README.md

 'XXXXXX'
 ```

-National ID Photo and Signature are auto converted into PIL Images and you can easily save save just as shown below;
+National ID Photo and Signature are auto converted into PIL Images and you can easily save just as shown below;

 ```python
 >>> user_detail.Photo.save('National_ID.png')